wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-log-viewer.rst

 .. image:: images/driver-station-log-viewer/open_ds_log_viewer_from_driver_station.png
    :alt: Showing how to open the Log Viewer screen using the right console icon.

-.. note:: Several alternative tools exist that provide similar functionality to the FRC Driver Station Log Viewer. :ref:[AdvantageScope](docs/software/dashboards/advantagescope:AdvantageScope) is an option included in WPILib, and [DSLOG Reader](https://github.com/orangelight/DSLOG-Reader) is a third-party option.
+.. note:: Several alternative tools exist that provide similar functionality to the FRC Driver Station Log Viewer. :ref:`AdvantageScope <docs/software/dashboards/advantagescope:AdvantageScope>` is an option included in WPILib, and [DSLOG Reader](https://github.com/orangelight/DSLOG-Reader) is a third-party option.
 Note that WPILib offers no support for third-party projects.

 Event Logs
 ----------